Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

       * Try to submit the form without a correct syntax e-mail address and you will get an error message requesting a proper e-mail address be entered.
       * Trying to submit the form with any empty fields will also give you a "Please fill out this field" message.

-7.  **Open Issues:** Needs more female pilots on the Meet The Aviatrices page.
+7.  **Open Issues:**

+      * Needs more female pilots on the Meet The Aviatrices page.
+      * Cursor changes to a text symbol when hovered over the Find Out More! link in the header.

 ## Deployment.